 Kevin Donahue: That’s really interesting.
 Thanks for sharing those insights, Erika.
 I can’t help but think again about some of the things that we’ve written and published on the next generation of internal auditing where we speak about new approaches to talent models and the need for enabling technologies.
 I want to direct to those in our audience interested in more information on those topics to visit protiviti.com/auditnextgen.

 Again, Erika, thanks for joining me.
 It has been great speaking with you.
-I want to remind our audience also to please subscribe to our Powerful Insights podcast wherever you find your podcast content.
+I want to remind our audience to subscribe to our Powerful Insights podcast feed on Apple or wherever you find your podcast content.

 Erika Ray: Thanks, Kevin.